Crete is a majestic, gorgeous island in the southernmost part of Greece and is the biggest island of Greece’s thousand islands.

 The sediment of these tiny organisms is extremely important for how we understand our environment and its history, in fields of science such as biostratigraphy, paleobiology, and marine biology in general.

-At the same time, foraminifera gives us a gorgeous and almost fairy-like experience on the few pink beaches of the world.
+At the same time, foraminifera gives us a gorgeous and almost fairy-like experience on the few pink beaches in the world.

 The beautiful pink beaches in Crete